Policies and Procedures

-The member’s business is solely responsible for completing and submitting the application package.
+The applicant’s business is solely responsible for completing and submitting the application package.
 Applications that are in the correct order, titled, and legible will have a faster processing time than out-of-order or unorganized applications During the certification process, NAWRB staff is available to offer guidance, answer questions, or provide explanations of required documents if a certification applicant requests such assistance.
 If any listed documents do not apply to the applicant’s business structure, a cover letter with company heading, explanation of why a document is inapplicable to the business, and majority stakeholder’s signature must be included in lieu of the document.

 Completed applications are accepted through mail via trackable courier only.
 Applications sent via email will not be accepted.

 Complete certification applications should be mailed to: